 The setting improvement approach (SIA) support visit forms part of the on-going risk assessment of a setting.
-The risk assessment includes intelligence from the Area SENCo and Early Years Inclusion Support Practitioner visits as well as involvement and feedback from other LA services such as SISS, FIS etc. The visits have been designed using Department for Education (DfE) and Ofsted documentation which forms the basis of a framed conversation between the Early Years Setting Improvement Lead Practitioner and the setting.
+The risk assessment includes intelligence from the Area SENCo and Early Years Inclusion Support Practitioner visits as well as involvement and feedback from other local authority services such as the Specialist Inclusion Support Service (SISS), Family Information Service (FIS) etc. The visits have been designed using Department for Education (DfE) and Ofsted documentation which forms the basis of a framed conversation between the Early Years and Childcare Adviser and the setting.
 It helps to identify settings' strengths and development needs and aid the prioritising of support from the team.
 Joint evaluation activities in EYFS settings contribute to this review.
 The risk assessment also considers previous Ofsted judgements.